akka/akka/CODE_OF_CONDUCT.md

 ## Reporting Issues

-In case you notice un-addressed bad behaviour, please contact the team via info@lightbend.com email address or the [contact owner](https://groups.google.com/forum/#!contactowner/akka-user) form for the Akka mailing list.
+If you have a concern about the conduct of other community members, we recommend you first speak with respective project leads and committers about the problem.
+If unsure where to ask, you can contact the team via the info@lightbend.com email address or the [contact owner](https://groups.google.com/forum/#!contactowner/akka-user) form for the Akka mailing list.

 ## Thanks